rahil1202/Django_Crud_Project/README.md

-# Note-Taking Application RESTful API
+# Django CRUD RESTful API

 This repository contains the implementation of a simple note-taking application's RESTful API using Django and Django REST framework.
 The API allows users to perform basic CRUD operations (Create, Read, Update, Delete) on notes.